 Five (5) units of philosophy, including the following courses:

 All three core-area course seminars, one-and-a-half (1.5) units:

 Two units (2) of electives of the student's choice, of which two must be 200-level course or higher.

 *For normal sequence of courses, see Course Planning Tips above.

 The Senior Exercise consists of a comprehensive essay examination with questions drawn from ancient philosophy, modern philosophy and one of the core-area advanced seminars of the student's choice.

 Upon completion of the thesis, the honors candidate will stand for an oral examination on the thesis, conducted by an outside examiner and the candidate's thesis advisor, in the presence of the entire department.

 The minor in philosophy consists of two-and-one-half (2.5) units of work in the department, including the following courses:

 Philosophy majors interested in attending graduate school are strongly encouraged to select PHIL 201 to satisfy the logic requirement, and to select PHIL 400, PHIL 405 and PHIL 410 to satisfy the core-area course requirements.
 Such students also should consult with a faculty member as early as possible.

-The student who wants transfer credit from the Philosophy Department must petition the department with a copy of the syllabus of the course.
+Students who want to transfer credit to count towards the major or minor in the Philosophy Department must petition the department with a copy of the syllabus of the course.
 The department will decide on a case-by-case basis whether transfer credit will be granted.